McMaster-Baby-Lab/handbook/pages/Research/researchBasics/onLine.md

 The Study Type is one of the only things that can't be changed after a study is set up, so make sure you select the correct study type.

-**Credit:** If you are going to be running a study where you offer cash or credit, set it up as a for credit study.
-It's easy in a credit study to just give cash (and assign zero credit) but a cash study cannot give credit.
+**Credit:** If you are going to be running a study where you offer cash or credit, set it up as a for-credit study.
+It's easy in a credit study to just give cash (and assign zero credit) but a cash study we cannot give credit.
 Study Name: Please make the study name your name.
-This will be updated to your study number once your study is approved.
+This will be updated for your study number once your study is approved.

 **Brief Abstract:** This should be your catchy title.
 This is what students will see while scrolling through the list of experiments.

-**Detailed Description:** This should contain information on what participants will be doing, but also where they should go and what number/extension they should call the day of their experiment.
+**Detailed Description:** This should contain information on what participants will be doing, but also where they should go and what number/extension they should call the on day of their experiment.
 You also need to list the names of all researchers who are associated with this study (including faculty, graduate and undergraduate students).

 **Eligibility Requirements:** You can list any requirements for your study here.
 You can also add